mattly/bork/docs/assertion_status_codes.markdown

 `10`: Missing.
 Satisfy with 'install'.

 `11`: Outdated.
 Satisfy with 'upgrade'.
+Indicates the existing thing is behind.

-`12`: Mismatched.
+`12`: Partial.
 Satisfy with 'upgrade'.
+Indicates the existing thing is incomplete.

+`13`: Mismatched, Upgrade.
+Satisfy with 'upgrade'.
 No conflict (defined below) occurs, and the assertion is not 'outdated', but perhaps some options are different.

-`13`: Mismatched.
+`14`: Mismatched, Clobber.
 Satisfy with 'delete' followed by 'install'.
 Not supported yet.

 #### Conflict Status Codes